msuv08/parallel-gpus/README.md

 ## What is the GigaAPI?

-This API is a user-space API that is designed to abstract multiple GPUs as a singular, powerful computing resource.
-This API aims to simplify the utilization of parallel computing resources, enabling a user creating an application to leverage multiple GPUs for improved performance without the complexity that the traditionally associated with multi-GPU programming or just learning CUDA in general.
-This is merely a proof of concept, to show that a generalizable API for parallism can be advantageous to developers.
+The user-space API presented in this project aims to simplify the process of utilizing multiple GPUs as a single, powerful computing resource.
+By abstracting the complexities associated with multi-GPU programming and CUDA, this API allows developers to leverage the benefits of parallel computing without the need for extensive knowledge in these areas.

-Again, this is a project that is a proof of concept to incentivize future researchers to flesh out general purpose user-space APIs to make multi-GPU programming more trivial.
+The primary goal of this project is to demonstrate the potential advantages of a generalizable API for parallelism, making it more accessible to developers.
+By providing a proof of concept, this project encourages future researchers to further develop and refine user-space APIs that streamline multi-GPU programming.

+The API is designed to be user-friendly and intuitive, enabling developers to harness the power of multiple GPUs with minimal effort.
+This approach can lead to improved performance in applications without the need for developers to delve into the intricacies of traditional multi-GPU programming or CUDA.

 ## 3 Styles of Parallelism